Cambridge Assessment English: Business

 These qualifications are designed for adult learners learning English for use in a business context.

 Multilevel tests

 Multilevel tests are used to find out which English learning programme or exam is right for a student.
 These cover multiple levels of the CEFR in one test.

-Cambridge Exams Publishing, a joint venture with Cambridge University Press, produces Cambridge-branded IELTS resources and materials to help learners prepare and practice for their tests.
+Cambridge Exams Publishing, a joint venture with Cambridge University Press, produces Cambridge-branded IELTS resources and materials to help learners prepare and practise for their tests.

 Teaching

 Qualifications and courses for teachers of all levels of experience.